 Adventure Island Belize – Full Week

 Our guides are among the most experienced professionals in the business.
-Our facilities are rustic, private, and comfortable; featuring thatch-roofed cabanas perched right on shore.
+Our facilities are rustic, private, and comfortable; featuring thatch-roofed Belize beach huts perched right on shore.
 We have a rainwater collection system for drinking water, unlimited showers pumped by the sun (air temperature), and ecologically-friendly composting toilets.
 Our menu consistently receives rave reviews, and cold beer and soda are included in the trip price.
 Our boat leaves right out of Belize City for our guests’ convenience.

 No Experience Needed

-This trip is designed for those looking for an active vacation, although no experience is required.
+This trip is designed for those looking for an active Belize vacation, although no experience is required.
 Each sport is introduced, taught, and guided by expert guides, and each sport is suitable for a complete beginner in good shape.
 People who are in decent physical shape and have a good attitude will do fine.
 Hundreds of our guests have commented that this is the best vacation of their lives.
 Come see for yourself why our guests return year after year!